ShaliniAnandaPhD/PRISM/README.md

 # pRISM
 **Procedural Intelligence & RAG-based Semantic Multi-Model**

-pRISM is a research-focused repository demonstrating how **Retrieval-Augmented Generation (RAG)** workflows can integrate outputs from multiple language models (Mistral, Claude 3.5, and OpenAI) to create procedural documents and conduct advanced AI-driven tasks.
+pRISM is a research-focused repository demonstrating how **Retrieval-Augmented Generation (RAG)** workflows can integrate outputs from multiple language models (Mistral, Claude 3.5, and OpenAI) to create procedural documents in the legal field and conduct advanced AI-driven tasks.
 It includes consensus techniques, **LoRA fine-tuning**, and **Explainable AI** for transparency and optimization.

 > **Note**: This repository is for research and demonstration purposes only.
 No real-world or proprietary data is included.